Church of St. Alphonsus Liguori - New York City (from old postcard)

 3 manuals, 45 stops, 55 ranks

 This large organ by E. & G.G.
 Hook of Boston was noted for the completeness of its principal and reed choruses on the Great division.
 In 1925, the Hook & Hastings Company electrified the organ and provided a new console as their Op.
 2514.
-When the church was slated for demolition, the organ was relocated through the Organ Clearing House to St. Mary's Catholic Church in New Haven, CT, after being restored in 1982 by a consortium of builders under the direction of Mann & Trupiano of Brooklyn, N.Y.
+When the church was slated for demolition, the organ was relocated through the Organ Clearing House to St. Mary's Catholic Church in New Haven, CT, after being restored in 1982 by a consortium of builders under the direction of Mann & Trupiano of Brooklyn.

 Great Organ (Manual I) – 58 notes